BC-FBC--College Football Preview Package,ADVISORY

 TEAM PREVIEWS

-All team previews, written in a things-to-know style, will move on Thursday, Aug.
+All Power Five team previews, written in a things-to-know style, will move on Thursday, Aug.
 16. Each preview will be approximately 700 words, with photos.

 Aug.
 14: Big Ten, Atlantic Coast